TimAstier/kewenlab-client/README.md

 - [x] Save words and chars in the right order.
 - [x] Display words and chars in the right order.
 - [x] Auto-save after change.
-- [ ] Serve the app with different strategy to handle refresh.
-See [here](https://github.com/mars/create-react-app-buildpack#routing-clean-urls) OR [this](https://github.com/mars/heroku-cra-node)
+- [x] Serve the app with different strategy to handle refresh.
 - [ ] NotSaved / saving / saved states
 - [ ] Confirmation to leave if note saved
 - [ ] Refactor chars/words components/containers codes into one.
 Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html